fbpx

 What is Wrongful Dismissal?

-In every non-unionized employment relationship, the employer has an implied common law obligation to give the employee reasonable notice of its intention to terminate the employment relationship, unless there is just cause for termination.
+In every non-unionized employment relationship, the employer has an implied common law obligation to give the employee reasonable notice of its intention to terminate the employment relationship unless there is just cause for termination.
 If the employer fails to give the employee reasonable notice of termination, the employee can bring a wrongful dismissal action for breach of that implied term.

 What are Aggravated Damages?

 Aggravated damages are compensatory and awarded against an employer who engages in conduct that is unfair or is in bad faith.
 There is no real distinction between aggravated damages and moral damages.
-Damages are attributable from the conduct in the manner of termination: HondaCanada Inc. v.
+Damages are attributable to the conduct in the manner of termination: HondaCanada Inc. v.
 Keays,2008 SCC 39, [2008] 2 S.C.R.
 362.

 What is the purpose of reasonable notice?